flagxor/wasm-tag-questions/WasmResponseApi.md

 ## Overview

-The WebAssembly Core specification defines a virtual machine which can only interact with the outside world via *host bindings".
-The JS API host binding specifies how WebAssembly is used in a browser by passing all data and API calls through Javascript in the host environment.
+The WebAssembly Core specification defines a virtual machine which can only interact with the outside world via *host environments".
+The JS-API host environment specifies how WebAssembly is used in a browser by passing all data and API calls through Javascript in the host environment.
 Because of this:
 … WebAssembly's security and privacy environment is strictly more restrive than that of a worker.
 … All interesting built-in capabilities are exposed by operators for computation and resource allocation, i.e. worst case is DOS by resource exhaustion.